Normandy High School (Missouri): History

 The founders of the high school had the goal of creating the "ideal high school".
 The founders embraced an educational concept called "functional education," which meant educating young people to assume their place in the democracy as intelligent, educated, civically involved, ethical people.
 The curriculum was based on life skills; for example, gaining a lifetime liking for reading, a lifetime passion for learning.
 Classroom teaching was largely modeled on John Dewey's beliefs in learning by doing and relating the school to the community outside the school and, furthermore, making the school the center of the community.
 Lectures and tests based on student feeding the lectures back to the teacher were bypassed for hands-on projects, panel discussions, research projects and experiences outside the school.
 Normandy High was a so-called "lighthouse" school, with its programs the subject of numerous articles in The School Review and other educators' publications and of panels at high-profile places such as the University of Chicago.

 Several changes to the original layout of the school were made during the 1940s and 1950s.
 The Garage, erected in the 1940s with a bus garage below and classrooms above, remains as North Hall.
 The school opened one of the first St. Louis County high school pools in 1948.
 Due to large enrollment, a separate junior high school was planned and built in 1949; however, a fire damaged the original junior high school building that year, and while construction was ongoing on the new building, classes were held in two sessions a day.
 Prior to the 1950s, the campus also included a large lake and forest area, and the school retained faculty residences inherited from Eden in which the Normandy School District superintendent and some teachers lived.
 The original seminary building was replaced by Central Hall in 1959; the large, Ittner-designed gymnasium was demolished and replaced by the circular Viking Hall.

-Community

-The school serves 24 separate municipalities in St. Louis County including unincorporated areas.
-The district encompasses an economically depressed region of St. Louis County including industrial areas such as iron works and scrapyards.
-The municipalities served are: